 JB Ah Meng is located at 534 Geylang Road Lorong 30 Singapore 389490, p. +65 6741 2418.
 Open daily 5.30pm-2.30am.

 Eminent Frog Porridge & Seafood

-The second frog porridge on the strip worth mentioning, Eminent Frog Porridge most recently received a Michelin Bib Gourmand for their S$8 frogs (or 4 for S$22).
+The second frog porridge on the strip worth mentioning, Eminent Frog Porridge clinched a Michelin Bib Gourmand for their S$8 frogs (or 4 for S$22).
 Sauces available include spring onion, garlic and white pepper, Chinese essence, and the most famous Gong Bao.
 Get your favourite with a piping hot bowl of porridge and throw in a few zi char items to round off the meal.